-- Two-thirds (68%) of women giving birth registered with a Lead Maternity Carer in their first trimester of pregnancy; up from less than half (47.1%) in 2009.
+- Just over two-thirds (69.3%) of women giving birth registered with a Lead Maternity Carer in their first trimester of pregnancy; up from just over half (53.8%) in 2011.

-- Most women gave birth at a secondary (40.4%) or tertiary maternity facility (45.5%), 10.6% of women gave birth in a primary facility or birthing unit, 3.5% of women had home births.
-These rates have been stable over the last 11 years.
+- Most women gave birth at a secondary (40.3%) or tertiary maternity facility (45.4%), 9.7% of women gave birth in a primary facility or birthing unit.
+These rates have been stable over the last 10 years.
+4.6% of women had home births, which is an increase from the past 9 years, where 3.1-3.5% of women had home births each year.

-- Caesarean section rates have increased over the last eleven years to 29.1% of all births in 2019, the highest ever recorded.
-Both emergency and elective Caesarean section rates have generally increased over the same period.
-There has been a corresponding decrease in spontaneous vaginal birth (59.8%) and no change to rates of instrumental vaginal birth (9.0%).
+- Caesarean section rates have increased over the last eleven years to 29.8% of all births in 2020, the highest ever recorded.
+Emergency Caesarean section rates have generally increased over the same period, whereas Elective Caesarean rates have remained roughly the same.
+There has been a corresponding decrease in spontaneous vaginal birth (58.3%) and no significant change to rates of instrumental vaginal birth (9.6%).

-- Preterm births were more common among women under 20 years and aged 40 years and over, Māori women and women residing in areas of high neighbourhood deprivation.
+- Preterm births were more common among women under 20 years and aged 40 years and over, Māori women, Indian women, and women residing in areas of high neighbourhood deprivation.

 Maternity data clinical coding changes